MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/controlfp-s.md

 |-------------|---------------------|
 |**_controlfp_s**|\<float.h>|

-For more compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md) in the Introduction.
+For more compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md).

 ## Example